Arkar-rakrA/Tatkon-archivE/index.md

     <!-- မူပိုင်ခွင့် ရှင်းလင်းချက် စာသားတို -->
     <p style="font-size: 11px; text-shadow: 1px 1px 4px rgba(0,0,0,0.9); margin-bottom: 12px; line-height: 1.4;">
       This is a non-profit, community-based digital archive managed by Tatkon-archivE for educational and cultural preservation purposes only.
 All materials are published with permission or under general public interest guidelines.
 Full copyright remains with the original creators.
-Content without explicit direct clearance will only be featured through analytical summaries and properly credited references.<br>
+Content without explicit direct clearance will only be featured through analytical summaries and properly credited references.
 If you would like to contribute historical data, photographs, or records to Tatkon-archivE, or if you have any inquiries regarding copyright and content clearance, please feel free to reach out to us: tatkon-archive@gmail.com
     </p>

     <!-- ပုံပေါ်တွင် ပေါ်မည့် Tab/ခလုတ်လေးများ -->